JohnCiubuc/QDiscord/readme.md

 # Updated QDiscord 2020
 QDiscord is a fantastic wrapper for the discord api written in C++, but it is lacking in some functionality and the project has been orphened.
 This repository is the most up-to-date version of this api (that I know of as of June 2020), with additional functionality added.

+## Fixes

+* Fixed login for Discord Api v6

+## Added Functions

+* Added `QDiscordEmbed` (Accessible under `QDiscordMessage`)
+    * Provides full information of `embed` objects in messages

+* Added `triggerTypingIndicator` under the REST api.
+    * Allows for 'Bot is typing..." indicator in requested channels.

+* Added `getGuildEmojis` under the REST api.
+    * Allows to get custom emojis from servers

 # QDiscord